The structure of finite commutative idempotent involutive residuated lattices: Boolean Partition

 (4) Consider any $y,z \in B_x$.
 The inequality $y \wedge z \leq y \cdot z$ follows by idempotence.
 For the other inequality, note that as $0_x \cdot y = 0_x \leq 0$ by (3) and $y \in B_x$, we obtain $y \leq \negmin 0_x = 1_x$ and so $y \cdot z \leq 1_x \cdot z = z$ as $z \in B_x$.
 Analogously, we get $y \cdot z \leq y$ and so $y \cdot z \leq y \wedge z$. \end{proof}

-Note that by (4) of Lemma~\ref{lem:facts01} above, inside any interval $B_x$ the lattice and monoidal order coincide.
+Note that by (1) and (2) of the Lemma~\ref{lem:facts01} above, $1_x = -(x \cdot \negmin x) = x \to x$ for each $x \in A$.
+Moreover, by (4) of the same lemma, inside any interval $B_x$ the lattice and monoidal order coincide.
 That is, for $y, z \in B_x$, $y \mleq z$ if and only if $y \leq z$.
 The following lemma establishes that each $B_x$ is closed under involution.